ckloh720/Multipdf-langchain/README.md

 **This repository is replicated from Mehmet for learning purposes, all credits to the original creator.

+** The LLM will summarize or answer questions on a set of PDF files that you upload; the backend engine is OpenAI or HuggingBear's LLM and langchain; you would need to provide your own API key to the LLM subscription.

 **Try the app here in CK Loh's Streamlit website:** [PDF Analyzer on Streamlit Cloud](https://ckloh720-multipdf-langchain-qa-app-juhq65.streamlit.app/)

 # PDF Analyzer App